arthanzel/evaluatex/README.md

 Error!
 ```

-LaTeX thinks that the above expression means `X^'(' * 24)`, which is clearly bogus syntax.
+LaTeX thinks that the above expression means `x^'(' * 24)`, which is clearly bogus syntax.
 When in doubt, always use braces.

 One more example: